joel-nambala/message-app/README.md

-# message-app
+# Message application

-App to send messages
+App to send messages using vanilla JavaScript